 On the mapping area, the node/row input of the filter is connected to the expense-item node in the source component.
 This ensures that the filter component gets the list of nodes that it must process.

-To add the condition based on which filtering should occur, we have added the equal function from the MapForce core library (for more information, see Working with Functions).
+To add the condition based on which filtering should occur, we have added the equal function from the MapForce core library, see also Add a Function to the Mapping.
 The equal function compares the value of the "type" attribute to a constant which has the value "Marketing".
 (To add a constant, click the Insert menu, and then click Constant.)

 Since we need to filter only those items that satisfy the condition, we connected only the on-true output of the filter to the target component.